swiss-seismological-service/scrtdd/README.md

 Note: when performing the catalog relocation ("scrtdd --reloc-catalog") it is done in a single step

-To test the real time relocation we can either run playbacks or use two command line options which relocate existing origins:
+To test the real time relocation we can use two command line options which relocate existing origins:

 ```
+scrtdd --help

+SingleEvent:
   -O [ --origin-id ] arg                Relocate the origin (or multiple
                                         comma-separated origins) and send a
                                         message.
 Each origin will be processed
                                         accordingly with the matching profile
                                         region unless --profile option is used
+  --ep arg                              Event parameters XML file for offline
+                                        processing of contained origins (imply
+                                        test option).
+Each contained origin
+                                        will be processed accordingly with the
+                                        matching profile region unless
+                                        --profile option is used

 ```

 E.g. if we want to process an origin or event, we can run the following command and then check on scolv the relocated origin (the messaging system must be active):

 ```
 scrtdd -O event2019dubnfr